Human Resources > Employee Resources > Tax Information

 - Why did I receive a 1095-C form?
 Due to the health care law, we are required to provide information regarding the medical insurance coverage offered by the State of Montana to eligible employees.
 The information reported will assist with determining eligibility for the premium tax credit.

 - I allowed plenty of time for the US Postal service to mail my 1095-C form, and have yet to receive it.
 What should I do?
-Employees who did not provide consent by March 22 should contact their agency HR staff to verify their mailing address and request a reprint.
-Retirees and other non-employees should also refer to their previous employing agency.
+Employees who did not provide consent by February 21st should contact their agency HR staff to verify their mailing address and request a reprint after mid March.
+Retirees and other non-employees should also refer to their previous employing agency for reprints.

 - Why does is Line 15 of the 1095-C form blank or reflect 0.00?
 Line 15 is NOT your out-of-pocket cost for medical premiums.
 This line indicates the amount for employee-only coverage during the month.
 The amount will be 0.00 for employees receiving the State Share (or blank for Retirees and other non-employees).
 Please refer to the instructions for Line 15 on the back of the form or online for more information.